- PSAT 8/9 for Eighth Grade in Michigan

 Get videos and downloads to share with students and families, as well as lesson plans, professional development resources, and data layouts.

 Making sure that students with disabilities can test with accommodations is important to us.
-Students who need to take the Michigan-provided SAT with Essay, PSAT 10, or PSAT 8/9 using nonstandard materials or other accommodations must be approved to do so by Services for Students with Disabilities (SSD).
+Students who need to take the Michigan-provided SAT with Essay, PSAT 10, or PSAT 8/9 (for eighth and ninth grades) using nonstandard materials or other accommodations must be approved to do so by Services for Students with Disabilities (SSD).

 All reasonable requests are considered.